matejkaf/Doc/SYTB_3/15b_arithmetic_ue.md

 #### Übung (multiply)

-Create a simple script which will take two command line arguments and then multiply them together using each of the methods detailed above.
+Create a simple script which will take two command line arguments and then multiply them together using each of the discussed methods.